Joyful, fulfilling and harmonious relationships are essential to our happiness and success.

 We gently face the elephant in the room: healing from trauma.
 As renowned psychologist Gabor Mate writes, “the essence of trauma is disconnection from ourselves….separation from the body and emotions.
 So, the real question is, ‘How did we get separated and how do we reconnect?'”

-The answers may lie in our personal or family experiences.
+The answers may lie in our personal, family, ancestral or collective experiences.
 They are also found in our cultures which are interwoven with thousands of years of patriarchy which has left deep wounds in both women and men.

 Some people are dealing with the effects of trauma in their own life and many are dealing with the effects of inter-generational or family trauma.
 Kinds of trauma which can affect relationships include physical injury, family and domestic violence, sexual assault, incest and other sexual trauma, exposure to war, the loss of a loved one, living with addicts or people with mental health problems.
 Some recent research indicates that for children, growing up with care-givers who were emotionally absent can have impacts similar to severe trauma.

 Many people are dealing with the legacy of being born to parents who were traumatised.
 Trauma affects and gets passed on in our genes, so that a person can be living with the symptoms of trauma even when their own life has been free of traumatic events.